 An individual cannot have more than $4,000 in countable assets, such as banking accounts, stocks, and bonds.
 A home is considered exempt if the individual continues to live in the home and the equity in the home is not valued at more than $688,000.

-An option for persons over these limits is to work with a Medicaid Planner who can help families to gain Medicaid eligibility for their loved one.
+An option for persons over these limits is to work with a Medicaid planner, who can help families to gain Medicaid eligibility for their loved one.
 Read more about Medicaid planning here.

-As suggested by the program name, the Comprehensive Waiver covers a very wide array of in-home and in-community care and support services.
+The Comprehensive Demonstration Waiver covers a very wide array of care and support services.
 However, not all beneficiaries are eligible to receive all benefits.
 There must be a functional need for the service and, usually, the state requires that individuals have no other means of obtaining the service or benefit.

 What follows is an extensive list of long-term-care benefits, but not every participant is entitled to each benefit.